jelsonjay/map-filter/README.md

 # Javascript Methods using Push-Map-Filter

-those methods push, map & filter iterate through an array in javascript es5, es6
+some examole of js methods push, map & filter iterate through an array in javascript es5, es6